telerik/winforms-docs/knowledge-base/pageview-performance.md

 ---
 title: How to Make Switching between Pages Faster in RadPageView
-description: Learn how to make switching beetwen pages faster in the WinForms PageView.
+description: Learn how to make switching between pages faster in the WinForms PageView.
 type: how-to
 page_title: How to Make Switching between Pages Faster in RadPageView
 slug: pageview-performance